jonathanong/style-guide/http.md

 ## Request Bodies

 Try to avoid using request bodies and body parsers.
 Instead, add the relevant information to the URL and use `PUT` and `DELETE` methods.
-You should also prefer setting the CSRF token via header.
+You should also prefer sending the CSRF token via header.

 ## Messages and Errors